 If you receive a communication from the Home Office that you are not sure is genuine, you should:

-- Contact the Global Student Office at Heriot-Watt University with details of the communication you have received.
-You can email email@example.com and one of our Global Student Advisors will then be able to investigate if the communication is genuine
+- Contact the Student information desk at Heriot-Watt University with details of the communication you have received.
+Our Global Student Advisors will then be able to investigate if the communication is genuine.

 - Report the communication to Action Fraud by calling 0300 123 2040

 Contact the Visa, Advice and Compliance team

 Our Visa, Advice and Compliance team are available to answer your enquires through the Student information desk.
 You can also view frequently asked questions (FAQs) for many topics related to international students studying at our Scottish campuses.